Kl4rry/simp/README.md

 # Simp

-The simple image manipulation program is a simple cross-platform image manipulation program.
+Simp is a fast and simple GPU-accelerated image manipulation program.

 ![Screenshot](images/screenshot.png)